mgsx-dev/gdx-pd/README.md

 sudo chown -R $USER:$USER .
 ```

-And then publish locally in order to use it your local projects :
+And then publish locally in order to use it in your local projects :

 ```
 ./gradlew publishToMavenLocal